-- We are sensitive to the individual needs of your child at all points of transition and there are well structured arrangements within and between phases which can be tailored to suit specific needs. - Appropriate members of staff will arrange and undertake transition meetings. - Multi-agency transition meetings will be necessary to ensure a smooth transition for a pupil with more significant needs. - Additional internal or external visits are organised when required.
+- We are sensitive to the individual needs of your child at all points of transition and there are well structured arrangements within and between phases which can be tailored to suit specific needs. - Appropriate members of staff will arrange and undertake transition meetings. - Multi-agency transition meetings will be necessary to ensure a smooth transition for a pupil with more significant needs. - Additional internal or external visits are organised when required. - Preparation work can also be carried out with individual pupils to reduce feelings of anxiety for a smoother transition using tailored resources.

-- Preparation work can also be carried out with individual pupils to reduce feelings of anxiety for a smoother transition using tailored resources. - The school liaises with onward destinations to plan a series of transition sessions according to need. - Parents are communicated with to support with transition resources for the child at home. - With signed permission from parents, all relevant documentation is passed onto the onward destination - Year 5 Transfer Reviews take place in the EHCP Annual Review to support with the upcoming transition.
+- The school liaises with onward destinations to plan a series of transition sessions according to need. - Parents are communicated with to support transition resources for the child at home. - Year 5 Transfer Reviews take place in the EHCP Annual Review to support with the upcoming transition.